A senator condemned looting, then deleted his tweet. How Dems are struggling to address riots

 Murphy did not post any further condemnation of looting or other violent protests and his office has not responded to Fox News' request for further comment on the subject.

 Republicans such as Sen. Rand Paul, R-Ky, have leaned on Democrats to do more to oppose violent acts.
-Paul and his wife were surrounded by protesters who yelled at them after the left President Trump's speech at the Republican National Convention.
+Paul and his wife were surrounded by protesters who yelled at them after they left President Trump's speech at the Republican National Convention.

 "[A]s we went to leave, it became apparent there was no safe exit out the gates and through the unruly mob that had gathered there," Paul wrote in an opinion piece for Fox News.
 "Why?
 Because another Democratic-run city had decided it would bow to lawless rioters instead of protecting its citizens."